 Over the past few years, Charotte’s cankerworm infestation has continued to rise.
 Local entomologists think this may due to a decrease in migratory birds, and lower ground beetles numbers from over-manicured lawns.

-The city of Charlotte just released the following press release, urging residents to band their own trees before the end of the year:
+The city of Charlotte just released the following press release, urging residents to band their own trees this spring:

 How to Band a Tree